Decision making and processing

 Director of PhD Studies

-planning, operation, and follow-up of the PhD programme.
+planning, operations, and follow-up of the PhD programme.

 Final examiner for PhD studies